galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 Galaxy is a great solution to train the bioinformatics concepts:

 - numerous bioinformatics tools are available (almost 5,000 in the [ToolShed](https://toolshed.g2.bx.psu.edu/))
-- it can be used by people without amy computer science skills
+- it can be used by people without any computer science skills
 - it trains to use technology, outlining available resources and efforts that have made them accessible to researchers
 - it is scalable